Your (new) Windows PC doesn’t support DOS applications anymore.

 vDos highlights.

 DOS applications start almost instantly in a scalable window and crisp TTF font (in text mode).
 Actually delayed (the almost) until it accepts input.
-No 'intro' of DOS startup commands, just popping up the application.
+No pointless intros, just popping up the application.

 Mature and no-nonsense, focuses exclusively on serious end-user programs, setup yours easily.
 No complex configuration to load drivers, set file handles, keyboard layout, language character set…